-Design and build project which involved works to stabilise and protect the end of the main runway at Sumburgh Airport.
+Design & build to stabilise and protect the end of the main runway at Sumburgh Airport.